tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

-    In this article, the authors show that a transformer neural-network trained on predicting permutations in the symmetric group on 10 letters from their words (either formed by general transpositions or by adjacent transpositions) can generalize to bugger symmetric groups with near 100% accuracy.
+    In this article, the authors show that a transformer neural-network trained on predicting permutations in the symmetric group on 10 letters from their words (either formed by general transpositions or by adjacent transpositions) can generalize to bigger symmetric groups with nearly 100% accuracy.
 They employ identity augmentation as a key tool to manage variable word lengths, and partitioned windows for training on the adjacent transpositions case.